Ikhtilaf: Direction in Quran

-In the Hadith (Sayings of the Prophet)
+Hadith

 The hadith of Muhammad which states that "Allah will ensure my ummah will never collude en-masse upon error" have been mentioned in the books of Tirmidhi, Ibn Majah, Musnah Ahmad, and Darimi.
 This is often quoted as the primary proof of Ijma as well as rejection of ikhtilaf from the Hadith from the Sunni View.

-Similar hadiths are often cited as a proof for the validity of ijma and dissmiss of ikhtilaf as well.

-Scholar's opinions

 Some Islamic scholars teach that when there is a scholarly disagreement on a certain issue, it is impermissible to condemn a person who follows a position that is different from one's own.
 The requirement to command the right and forbid the wrong does not apply when there is ikhtilaf upon a position.

 However there is doubt as to the authenticity of this statement as to whether it truly came from Muhammad or not.
 People often quote this statement as a hadith, but it is not mentioned in the six authentic collections of hadith and its chain of narrators is also not known.
 There are various versions of this statement.
 In some versions it is rendered: "The difference of opinions among my Companions is a mercy for you"; alternately, it is rendered as: "The difference of opinions of my Companions is a mercy for my Ummah".
 Many scholars of hadith consider both of these versions as weak or da'if as far as their narration is concerned.

+Muhammad used this supplication to ask Allah to guide him to the solution in disagreements:

+Jurisprudence

+The term ikhtilāf al-fuqahā or ikhtilāf al-fiqh, meaning "disagreement of the jurists", refers to the differences of opinions among early Islamic jurists and especially to the genre of works compiling and comparing conflicting opinions.
+Such compilations were usually organized topically and might contrast different schools of fiqh or differences within a given school.
+Ikhtilāf al-fuqahā is the title of a work by al-Ṭabarī.